learn-co-curriculum/cssi-2.5-conditional-statements/Readme.md

 If you’re not up on your Skee-Ball scoring, a score <150, is pretty bad.
 A score of 150-250 is decent.
 A score of 250-350 is good.
 A score between 350-450 is great.
 A score above 450 is amazing.

-Be creative with the messages you write (and let's find some Skee-Ball in the office later!)
+Be creative with the messages you write (and let's find some Skee-Ball in the office later!).